-Gibb and brothers Barry and Maurice are best known for their funky disco songs from the Saturday Night Fever soundtrack, which became award-winning hits.
+Gibbs, along with his two brothers Barry and Maurice, rose to pop stardom after their funky disco songs from the Saturday Night Fever soundtrack became award-winning hits.
 The iconic trio paved the way for fellow pop artists and will always be remembered for their incredible vocal performances that were infused with emotion.

 Below is a list of the Top 10 awards won by the Bee Gees throughout their years as one of the most celebrated musical groups in the world.